The-L3rNa3aN/SpotifyPlaylist_AdSongs/README.md

 #### 12. "Unstoppable" by Sia.
 Heard in the Samsung Galaxy S22 Ultra "The Epic Standard" [advertisement](https://www.youtube.com/watch?v=BBlZiECq8ZA) which aired in 2022.

+#### 13. "Slave to The Rhythm" by Michael Jackson
+Heard in the Sony Xperia Z2's "Details Make The Difference" [advertisement](https://www.youtube.com/watch?v=zuhWv7_Fef4) which aired in 2014.
+A different advertisement featuring it's music player was aired in India (this one is sketchy).

+#### 14. "Happy" by Pharrell Williams
+Heard in a Fiat "Because I'm Happy" [advertisement](https://www.youtube.com/watch?v=eZvb9Kde03A) which aired in 2014, featuring the Punto and the Linea.

+#### 15. "Keep Walking Anthem" by John Legend and Raja Kumari
+Was heard in Johnnie Walker's "Keep On Walking" [advertisement](https://www.youtube.com/watch?v=EOmwv45cls8) campaign in the summer of 2023.